ISIS Application Documentation

 Step 6: Convert DN to Flux This step consists of 4 processes and the user must enter a value of "intensity" or "I/F" for the parameter "units".
 In the first process, DNs are converted to electrons by multiplying by the true gain.
 Second, the image is divided by the exposure time, correcting for shutter offset effect.
 Third, the image is divided by the optics area and, if intensity units are chosen, divided by the solid angle.
 In the last process, each pixel is divided by an efficiency factor.
 This value is dependent on the flux units chosen by the user: intensity units (photons/cm2/s/nm/ster) or I/F (irradiance over solar flux).
 If "I/F" is chosen, the input cube must have been run through the Isis3 application spiceinit to be able to calculate Solar Distance.
 The results from this method diverge from the IDL results due to differences in the way they calculate solar distance.
 However, the DN results are still within 0.2% after we divide by the efficiency factor.
 DN to Flux conversion should be performed on all images.
 Converting DN to flux units requires a shutter offset file, a spectral file (if I/F is chosen), a transmission file, and a quantum efficiency correction file found in the Cassini calibration offset, efficiency, efficiency/systrans and correction directories.

 Step 7: Divide by Correction Factor This step is implemented in order to force theory and observation to match.
 It consists of 2 processes.
-First, if polarized, (i.e. a filter value of IRP0, IRP90, P0, P60, or P120) the image is divided by its correction factor.
+First, the image is divided by its correction factor.
 Next, if the target of the image is Jupiter it is divided by another correction factor specific to Jupiter images.
 This step requires no user defined parameters.
 It uses a correction factor file and Jupiter correction factor found in the Cassini calibration correction directory.
 Second, a sensitivity vs time correction is completed.
 A sensitivity value is calculated based off of the instrument Id and the image is multiplied by this value.